Kairn/cook-book-java/applications/README.md

 6. To find the longest path, convert the digraph into a shortest path tree by first negating all of the weights.
 7. Using the strategy similar to Dijkstra's with edge relaxation, but processing the vertices in topological order, the shortest path can be found in linear time.

+### Radix string sort

+A sorting algorithm for strings based on key-indexed counting.
+Instead of doing full string comparisons, it processes one character at a time for all strings (at the same position), and it uses counting sort to rank strings in each pass.
+Most suitable for random strings with a small Alphabet (character set).

+#### Implementation

+1. Starting at the first character (most significant character), in each character pass, create a count array for each possible character and count the occurrence of them in strings at that position.
+2. After counting, re-slot strings into "buckets" based on the counts.
+At the end of the pass, the original string array will be divided into numerous sub-arrays each containing the same character at the examined position.
+3. Recursively do the same work on each sub-array by proceeding to the next character until the sub-array only has one element.
+The sort naturally terminates when all recursive calls have returned.
+4. If all strings have equal length, an alternative is to start with the least significant character, and rank all strings one character at a time while maintaining stability.
+Strings will be sorted once all characters are ranked.

 ### ?